Quick Summary

 Prerequisites

-Step 1: Setting Up the Laravel Project
+Step 1: Set Up the Laravel Project

 If you haven’t set up a Laravel project yet, create one using Composer: